Balance boards are an excellent way to improve balance for seniors. Today we will look at some of the best balance boards for seniors on the market!

 If you are busy and don’t have the time to read about the science and full reviews, our top picks are these five:

 Any of these will do the trick for improving your balance and walking stability.
-Rest is just a matter of personal preference.
+Rest is just a matter of personal preference and your current balance skill and physical ability.

 The balance board can mean any device that has an unstable surface and is used to improve balance.
 These have several names besides balance boards, like wobble boards and rocker boards.